Codecademy/docs/content/python/concepts/collections-module/terms/Counter/Counter.md

   - 'paths/computer-science'
 ---

-A **Counter** is a data type in the collections module that is a [`dict`](https://www.codecademy.com/resources/docs/python/dictionaries) subclass that stores counts for hashable objects.
+A **Counter** is a data type in the `collections` module.
+It is a [`dict`](https://www.codecademy.com/resources/docs/python/dictionaries) subclass that stores counts for hashable objects.
 For each key-value pair, the key is the item being counted, and the value is the count of that object.
 A `Counter`'s items are accessed just as in a dictionary, except accessing a missing key will return a `0` value rather than an error.

 **Note:** A `Counter` will allow negative counts.